cmdre94/Multi-User-Blog/README.txt

 This repository can be found at: https://github.com/cmdre94/Multi-User-Blog.git

-The love version can be found at: https://multi-user-blog-155614.appspot.com/blog
+The live version can be found at: https://multi-user-blog-155614.appspot.com/blog

 How to Use: